Back to Silas S. Brown's home page

 Downloaddirectory containing files sent or received in chats: you might wish to clean this up from time to time as well.

-If a Chinese friend asks you to "fix" their WeChat on an older phone with internal storage measured in megabytes (such as the ChinaMobile-branded ZTE U809, which runs a version of Android 4.2 with only 177M of usable internal storage), beware this might no longer be possible because WeChat tends to insist on updating to its latest version, which (even if installed to SD card) assumes it can write hundreds of megabytes to internal storage and crash the phone in the process.
-Installing a very old smaller version of the APK will not work: even last year's versions tend to just take you to the update process after first login.
-If you can root the device then you might be able to create symlinks to the SD card, but these cannot be created for the correct directories on non-rooted devices due to the way Android runs FUSE.
+If a Chinese friend asks you to "fix" their WeChat on an older phone with internal storage measured in megabytes (such as the ChinaMobile-branded ZTE U809, which runs a version of Android 4.2 with only 177M of usable internal storage), beware this might no longer be possible because WeChat tends to insist on updating to its latest version, which now requires Android 5+ (partly because Tencent's own back-end servers now use HTTPS certificates not recognised by Android 4) and hundreds of megabytes of internal storage.
+Installing a very old smaller version of the APK will not work.
 The quickest solution could be to ask if they have a tablet or something to run it on instead: in one case I wasted 2½ hours trying 'hacks' only to find the person had already installed it on a tablet and didn't want it on their old phone that badly.

 Length limitsIf you rename your contacts, the new names are limited to 50 characters and are truncated without warning---so you can't write yourself too much of a reminder of where you met a person etc. (LINE's limit is only 20 characters, but at least there's a count.
 LINE also has other problems.)